rahulsain/Hackerrank_30daysOFcode/CONTRIBUTING.md

 7. That's it!
 Your pull request will be merged once everything seems okay.

-> NOTE -
-> Put a :white_check_mark: in the language column of the program you have implemented before creating a PR.**

 ## Important points to be noted before making a PR

 1. Mark tick :heavy_check_mark: or cross :x: when you make a PR.